joakimk/toniq/README.md

   - [x] A failed job can be manually deleted in an iex prompt.
   - [ ] A failed job will be automatically retried with a delay between each.
 * [x] Take over failed jobs too
-* [ ] Log an error when a job takes "too long" to run, set a sensible default
-  - Not detecting this has led to production issues in other apps.
-A warning is easy to do and can help a lot.

 ### Speed